django/deps/draft/table_value_expression.rst

    ) info ON (1 = 1)

 After that, ``info__email`` resolves to a typed ``Col`` pointing to ``info.email``.
-If the complete annotation is used, it resolves to an internal tuple containing all its columns.
+If an operation needs the complete alias, it can resolve to an internal tuple containing all its columns.
+A multi-column source cannot be selected as one annotation.

 Set-returning function sources follow the same flow, using their function-specific join representation.